Contest Hong Kong

 Quickly progressing, tasters indulged themselves with wines of the Right Bank.

-It’s difficult to sum up the “Rest of France” in a tasting of only fifty five bottles but it was nevertheless the case and tasters pushed on with the available selection.
+“Rest of France” in a tasting of only fifty five bottles but it was nevertheless the case and tasters pushed on with the available selection.
 Wines were tasted in order of regions (the Loire, the Haut-Rhône, the Bas - Rhône, Provence, Southwest…) and many present sommeliers followed the order of tasting which seemed to them more logical..

 The great tradition of Cognac consumption and the desire to discover the Armagnacs had made everyone very impatient since the day before, and I can confirm that the quality presented did not disappoint.
 In all, twenty six spirits were tasted as the day drew to a close and at this point some classic Chinese dishes were served in order to educate the present company more so on how to pair fine French spirits with local cuisine.